pl-eflect/eflect/README.md

 ## experiments

-Our experiments can be reproduced either using the scripts provided in `./experiments`.
+Our experiments can be reproduced using the scripts provided in `./experiments`.